 It should be noted that A and D shared a common past.
 They grew up in the same neighborhood, were good friends during their childhood and adolescence, were partners in criminal activities, and both even dated the same girl.
 Beyond their competition for attention and a place in the group, it seemed that A felt D was taking him back to a time in his life that he wanted to forget.
 His request to be exempt from participating in the group followed a meeting that centered on this participant who reminded A of his past, a past that he was trying to shed, to remove from himself.
 It seemed that A was vacillating between specific successes and failures to carry his past on his back, as indicated by the projective card he selected at the third meeting.

-Several times during the year, A took on the role of assistant, supporter, and even mentor for his co-participants.
+Several times during the year, A took on the role of assistant, supporter, and even mentor for his groupmates.
 In one meeting, another group member, M, indirectly expressed anger at his ex-wife.
 He also mentioned that he was supposed to meet with her and his family to celebrate their granddaughter’s birthday, and that he was very excited about this.
 One of the therapists acted as a “double” for M, serving to give legitimacy to his anger towards his ex-wife.
 Afterwards, A asked to serve as a double for M as well.
 Acting as a double A said:

 “I miss the family and also you (referring to M’s ex-wife) and I realize how much I missed you.”

-It was apparent that M was enthusiastic about the doubling exercise.
+It was apparent that M was enthusiastic about the doubling exercise that A had done for him.
 A took the time to pour and serve M a glass of water.
-In making this gesture towards M, and especially in serving as a double for him, A embodied both integrating and splitting.
+In making this gesture towards M, and especially in serving as a double for him, A embodied both integration and splitting.
 On the one hand, A was able to offer M a complex point of view that encompassed longing and a feeling of missing out, along with his anger at his ex-wife.
 The supportive role that A took on allowed him to contain a new emotional complexity.
 On the other hand, this doubling can also be seen as an attempt to “release” M, and perhaps A himself, from the permission to be angry, permission that had been granted a moment before by the therapist acting as a double for M. It seemed that this permission, with its inherent potential for expressing anger, was threatening to A and difficult for him to contain.

 Sometimes, A’s way of dealing with and expressing anger was done through projecting anger onto the group facilitators.
 For example, A addressed them in this way at one of the meetings: